jugbd/jugbd.org/_posts/2022-02-19-understanding-java-generics-1.md

 ```

-We will also define a method that receives a `List<? super Apple>` .
+We will also define a method that receives a `List<? super Apple>` as parameter.

 ```